Master Academy Classes

 Join us for a half day of training!

-$69 per day or $110 for both days (Includes materials and instruction.
+$69 per half day (Includes materials and instruction.
 Lunch is not included.)

 Choose one course from each time slot on Tuesday.